simbricks/simbricks.github.io/_posts/2024-07-10-orchestration-framework.md

 `simbricks-run` supports a number of  optional command line options to the Simbricks runtime to control execution, set paths of inputs & outputs, etc..
-After execution, you will find the aggregated simulation outputs from all simulators in a JSON file, in the specific format for each component simulatorWould probably be good to show an abbreviated output json (pretty-printed) to give folks an idea what the output looks like.
+After execution, you will find the aggregated simulation outputs from all simulators in a JSON file, in the specific format for each component simulator.

 By following these steps, you can build and run your own end-to-end simulation and collect the results.
 You can experiment with different combinations of